GForces-PL/ActiveRecord/README.md

 ## Usage

-To use this implementation, any model reflecting a table in the database must inherit from the Gforces\ActiveRecord\Base class.
+To use this implementation, any model representing a table in the database, must inherit from the Gforces\ActiveRecord\Base class.

 ### Properties

 All properties that correspond to columns in the table should be marked with the Column attribute by adding the comment #[Column].
 You can define the property type and its visibility according to your needs.
-Thats all!
+That's all!
 ```PHP
 use Gforces\ActiveRecord\Base;
 use Gforces\ActiveRecord\Column;